Appropriateness of Care Measurement Specialist/Researcher

 (306)-668-8810 ext 140

-Dr. Gary Teare joined the Health Quality Council in January 2005 as Director of Quality Measurement and Analysis, and as of April 2015 he became HQC’s Chief Executive Officer.
+Dr. Gary Teare joined the Health Quality Council in January 2005 as Director of Quality Measurement and Analysis.
+In April 2015, he became HQC’s Chief Executive Officer.

 To this end, Gary has led development of health care quality measurement and research at HQC over the last decade and has fostered many applied research collaborations, both provincially and nationally.
 He is currently providing leadership in the development of the Saskatchewan Centre for Patient-Oriented Research (SCPOR) – the Canadian Institutes for Health Research (CIHR) co-funded Patient-Oriented Research SUPPORT Unit in Saskatchewan.
 This partnership – together with HQC’s other initiatives in education, performance measurement and learning networks – will be instrumental in accelerating the development of a rapid-learning health system in Saskatchewan.

-Gary is Adjunct Professor in the College of Medicine and in the School of Public Health, University of Saskatchewan; Assistant Professor at the University of Toronto (Institute of Health Policy, Management and Evaluation); and, Affiliate Scientist at the Institute for Clinical Evaluative Sciences in Toronto.
+Gary is Adjunct Professor in the College of Medicine and Affiliate Scientist at the Institute for Clinical Evaluative Sciences in Toronto.
 He has been principal investigator for the Saskatchewan site of the CIHR-funded Canadian Network for Observational Drug Effect Studies (DSEN-CNODES) since its inception in 2010.

 (306)-668-8810 ext 105